christophergandrud/simPH/README.md

 - `tvc`: a function for creating time interactions.
 Currently supports `'linear'`, natural `'log'`, and exponentiation (`'power'`).

+- `setXl`: a function for setting valid `Xl` values given a sequence of fitted `Xj` values.
+This makes it more intituitive to find hazard ratios and first differences for comparisons between some Xj fitted values and Xl values other than 0.

 - `ggfitStrata`: a function to plot fitted stratified survival curves estimated from `survfit` using **ggplot2**.
 This function builds on the **survival** package's `plot.survfit` command.
 One major advantage is the ability to split the survival curves into multiple plots and arrange them in a grid.
 This makes it easier to examine many strata at once.
 Otherwise they can be very bunched up.

 ## Installation